dougeby/IntuneDocs/intune/app-sdk-xamarin.md

 ## Next steps

 You have completed the basic steps of setting your app up for Intune management.
 Now you can follow the steps included in the integration guides for each of platforms listed above.
-We have provided three sample applications, one for Xamarin.Forms with Android and iOS sub projects, another for iOS and another for Android.
-You can find them here: **TODO**

 If your organization is an existing Intune customer, please work with your Microsoft support representative to open a support ticket and create an issue [on the Github issues page](https://github.com/msintuneappsdk/intune-app-sdk-xamarin/issues) and we will help as soon as we can.